Muhsiinn/Portfolio/blog/alive.md

 All of this is from my personal experience.
 I do not guarantee anything.
 If you kill yourself I am not responsible.

 Well, Hello there it is nice/not nice to meet you.
 You may be at a very vulnerable state in your life.
 I understand that.
 We will move to my first tip, this is very niche but please if you can call the crisis line, do it!
 I don't recommend calling everyone and going crazy.
-Call your best friend if you don't have one, no problem this step is not necessary.
+Call your best friend, if you don't have one, no problem this step is not necessary.
 There are reasons for that.
-But it's better not to discuss it here.
+But it's better not to discuss it here.crisis line or ambulance
-I think it is our safest and best shot.
+I think this is our safest and best shot.
 You'll get help from professionals.
 At any point you can call the crisis line or ambulance.
 Those angels are waiting to help you.
 They will be grateful if you call.

 So now we are moving to the real stuff that's going to keep you alive for the next 24 hrs at least.
 Think of something that you can consume through nose/mouth.
 For me it was coke (not cocaine; if that's an option I won't entertain using it for the very acute moment).
 I liked the sugar and caffeine hit.
 Here we have a lot of options smoke/drink/inhale whatever you want; that don't kill you and make you go woozy woozy.
 No recreational drugs!
 Why?
 It can make you lose control, make you go crazy, and there is a possibility that you will kill yourself.
 We don't want that for the next 24 hours.